staadecker/lp-analyzer/README.md

 #### Install it

-1. Clone the repository to download the code.
+Simply run `pip install lp-analyzer`.

-2. From within the directory run `pip install .` to install the dependencies.
+If you want to install from the source code, clone the repository to download the code and run within the directory `pip install .`.

 #### Run it on a `.mps` file